masesgroup/DataDistributionManager/Documentation/articles/manual_build.md

 # How to build
+Build the DataDistributionManager is often not needed as the users can use the released Jar files and/or NuGet packages.

-The following steps are needed to build Data Distribution Manager manually:
+Anyway the following steps are needed to build Data Distribution Manager manually:

 * Clone the repository from [Github DataDistributionManager](https://github.com/masesgroup/DataDistributionManager)